-Wendy Macias-Konstantopoulos, MD, MPH, MBA, is associate professor of Emergency Medicine at Harvard Medical School and attending emergency physician at Massachusetts General Hospital (MGH) where she directs the Center for Social Justice and Health Equity.
+Wendy Macias-Konstantopoulos, MD, MPH, MBA, is an associate professor of emergency medicine at Harvard Medical School and an attending emergency physician at Massachusetts General Hospital (MGH) where she directs the Center for Social Justice and Health Equity.

 She is the MGH Endowed Chair for Leadership in Emergency Medicine and founding executive director of the Mass General Freedom Clinic, an innovative health care clinic for human trafficking survivors that won the 2014 Partnership for Freedom national competition.
 She collaborated closely with the American Hospital Association and Catholic Health Initiatives to develop the new ICD-10 codes for human trafficking adopted by the Centers for Medicare and Medicaid Services in 2018.
 Her hospital-based anti-trafficking program serves as the state lead for the regional New England Coalition Against Trafficking and she is a longstanding member of the Child Trafficking Subcommittee of the Massachusetts Governor’s Council on Domestic Violence and Sexual Abuse.